helanabi/terminal-weather/README.md

 Print current weather for preconfigured location, otherwise attempt to auto-detect it and prompt user to save it.

+- `weather today`
+Show weather forecasts for today (this is an alias for `weather --days 0`).

 - `weather --fields visibility,wind_speed --location rabat,ma tomorrow`
-Show forecasted visibility and wind speed in Rabat (Morocco) tomorrow
+Show forecasted visibility and wind speed in Rabat (Morocco) tomorrow.

+- `weather --days 1,3 -f rain,clouds --geocoordinates 33,-6`
+Show forecasted rain and clouds for three days starting tomorrow in the location with geocoordinates: latitude=33 and longitude=-6.

 ## Configuration